Nullsrc/XProfessions/README.txt

 The is a mod for Cataclysm: Dark Days Ahead.
 It adds several new professions.
 DEV VERSION REQUIRED
 ===============================================
-How to install: Unpack the XProfessions folder into your mods folder of your data directory.
+How to install: Unpack the XProfessions-master folder into your mods folder of your data directory.
 Rename it to: "Xprofession" (nix the quotes, of course)
 ===============================================
 *Entrepreneur
 *Rifle Hunter